Brent Seabrook undaunted: 'I've got a lot of hockey left in me'

 General manager Stan Bowman was too livid about the totality of the Blackhawks’ stunning playoff failure to address any of the individual elephants in the room Friday.
 But if it indeed is time to “face facts,” he’ll have to figure out just how much his aging core has left — and if there’s anything he can do about it.

 Defenseman Brent Seabrook likely is at the top of that list.
-A three-time Stanley Cup winner, a former Olympian, an all-star just two seasons ago, Seabrook appears to be at a crossroads in his career at 32.
-By the eye test he’s not the defender he once was and he struggled this season to provide offense to compensate for that.
+A three-time Stanley Cup winner, a former Olympian, an All-Star just two seasons ago, Seabrook appears to be at a crossroads in his career at 32.
+By the eye test, he’s not the defender he once was, and he struggled this season to provide offense to compensate for that.

-He scored three goals and 49 points this season after scoring a career-high 14 goals and 49 points in 2015-16.
-He did not score a goal in his last 38 games including the postseason — a span of 74 shots-on-goal and 158 shot attempts.
-He has a plus-8 rating in the last three seasons after posting a plus-56 in the three seasons prior to that.
+He had three goals and 39 points after a career-high 14 goals and 49 points in 2015-16.
+He did not score a goal in his last 38 games, including the postseason — a span of 74 shots on goal and 158 shots.
+He has a plus-8 rating in the last three seasons after posting a plus-56 in the three seasons before that.

 Seabrook still is an above-average player, a valuable vocal leader in the locker room and a clutch performer the Hawks need on the ice in a competitive playoff series.
 But one year into an eight-year, $55 million contract, his $6.875 million cap hit is close to cost-inefficient and could reach albatross status sooner than the Hawks would like.